 The McGill Medical Museum is a repository of materials that documents the study and practice of Medicine at McGill University and its associated teaching hospitals.
 Its base collection consists of 2500 pathological and anatomical specimens, most mounted in an intricate fashion for student teaching.
 There is also a variety of other material, including anatomical models, laboratory and medical equipment, and teaching aids such as lantern slides.
 Special collections include:

-- the Osler collection, comprising 59 wet specimens described and catalogued by Maude Abbott, most from the time when Osler was a pathologist at the Montreal General Hospital (1876-1884).
+- the Osler collection, comprising specimens described and catalogued by Maude Abbott from the time when Osler was a pathologist at the Montreal General Hospital (1876-1884).

-- a collection of 75 specimens (including 30 examples of battlefield injuries sustained in the American Civil War) donated by the Army Medical Museum, Washington, DC in 1907 following the fire that partially destroyed the McGill Medical building.
+- a collection of 75 specimens (including 30 examples of battlefield injuries sustained in the American Civil War) donated by the Army Medical Museum, Washington, DC following the fire that partially destroyed the McGill Medical building in 1907.

 The Osler Collection